hadashellergit/hadas-heller-213570302-hadasim-4.0/README.md

 ### Services

-Services contain the application's business logic and perform operations that involve multiple models or complex processing.
+Services contain the application's business logic (for this assainment the services were barly used but i created is anyway to provide Flexibility and Scalability) and perform operations that involve multiple models or complex processing.
 They abstract away the details of data manipulation from controllers.

 ## Frontend Architecture